CryptoArt and NFT Explained

 The complexity of mining is due to the fact that it takes a lot of computing power to create new blocks in the chain.
 It is important to note that blocks are created sequentially, not just when needed.
 They are created every 10 seconds or so.

-This is important for protecting Ethereum from unauthorized access - one of the benefits that make NFT possible.
+This is important for protecting Ethereum from unauthorized access – one of the benefits that make NFT possible.
 The more blocks, the more reliable the chain.
-For example, if your NFT was created at block 300 and someone tried to hack your NFT.
-To do this, you need to change the digital footprint of all blocks.
+For example, if your NFT was created at block 300 and someone tried to hack your smart contract and NFT.
 Ethereum security works at a high level.
 Therefore, you can immediately identify the hacker and prevent hacking.

 But, in order for everything to work correctly, it is necessary to constantly use computing power.
 For example, a block that contains 0 transactions will still have the same effect as it will still consume computing power.